corda/corda/docs/source/threat-model/corda-threat-model.md

 Mutually authenticated TLS connections between nodes ensures that Man-In-The- Middle (MITM) attacks cannot take place.
-Corda Nodes restrict their connections TLS v1.2 and also restrict which cipher suites are accepted.
+Corda Nodes restrict their connections to TLS v1.2 and also restrict which cipher suites are accepted.

 </td></tr>
 <tr>